yashPundhir/authentication-system-with-postgreSQL/Readme.md

 ### DB Used is postgreSQL (neon DB) with prisma as ORM

-- Todo: create login with google in project
+- Todo: create login with google in project.